 Farm to Medicine Cabinet Plant Walk with Nick Cavanaugh

-Back by popular demand, our Farm to Medicine Cabinet series returns to the Farm this spring!
-The farm landscapes are capable of so much more than the first meets the eye: they produce nourishing foods, but also give us powerful plant-based medicines from weeds, cover crops, ornamental gardens, forests, and backyards.
+Back by popular demand, our Farm to Medicine Cabinet Plant Walk Series returns to the Farm this summer!
+Our farm landscapes are capable of so much more than the first meets the eye: they produce nourishing foods, but also give us powerful plant-based medicines from weeds, cover crops, ornamental gardens, forests, and backyards.
 This “weed walk” will introduce you to medicinal plants commonly found on different parts of Vermont’s working lands, deepen your appreciation of the local food movement, and introduce you to nature-based, local medicine as part of a resilient food system.

 Registration is required.
-Please contact Tre McCarney, Director of Community Programs, with any questions at firstname.lastname@example.org.
+Please contact Director of Community Programs Tre McCarney with any questions at [email protected].

 See all events.